dtudk/pythonsupport-page/docs/uninstall/python.rst

    bash deletePythonMac.sh

 The script will ask you for your system password.
 Enter it and press :kbd:`Enter` (You will not be able to see your password as you type it).
-The script will then delete all versions of python that you have installed on your computer.
+The script will then delete all versions of Python that you have installed on your computer.

-If this does not work check out :ref:`this page <os-terminal>`.

 .. warning::

-   This will delete all versions of Python that you have installed on your computer - including packages that you have installed using ``pip`` or ``conda install``.
+   This will delete all versions of Python installed on your computer, including packages installed using ``pip`` or ``conda install``.